nicolas-kuechler/doe-suite/README.md

 The playbook reads the **environment variable** `DOES_PROJECT_DIR` which must point to the project folder.
 For example, when we want to run the `demo_project` then we set `DOES_PROJECT_DIR=<...>/doe-suite/demo_project`.
-Within the project folder, the suite expects that there is a `does_config` folder that controls how to run the suite.
+Within the project folder, the suite expects that there is a `doe-suite-config` folder that controls how to run the suite.

 When we start a new experiment suite, it receives a unique ID (epoch timestamp).
 Each experiment of the suite must have a unique name in the experiment design specification.

 The playbook periodically checks whether an experiment run is finished and then downloads the results.
 The variable `job_n_tries` controls the maximum number of times to check whether the job finished.
-In between checking, the playbook waits for `job_check_wait_time` seconds (see `does_config/group_vars/all/main.yml`).
+In between checking, the playbook waits for `job_check_wait_time` seconds (see `doe-suite-config/group_vars/all/main.yml`).
 After the number of `job_n_tries` is exceeded, the playbook aborts.

 Experiments that involve multiple instances (e.g., client-server experiment) require the experiment-suite playbook to start the next job after the previous finished.
 The consequence is that when the playbook aborts because `job_n_tries` is exceeded,  an already running job will continue to run on AWS, but the next job won't start unless the `experiment-suite.yml` playbook runs.